 If fully vaccinated and you test positive, do you go into quarantine and for how long?

 Yes.
 If you are fully vaccinated and you test positive, you should be isolated for ten days.
 Students will have the opportunity to isolate on campus, or may isolate at home if they can access home via a private car.

-As of guidance released by the CDC and the Massachusetts Department of Public Health, released July 29, 2021, vaccinated individuals who are identified as a close contact should be tested three to five days after their exposure, and should wear a mask until they receive a negative test.
+As of guidance released by the CDC and the Massachusetts Department of Public Health, released November 1, 2021, vaccinated individuals who are identified as a close contact should be tested five to seven days after their exposure.
 Vaccinated individuals without symptoms do not need to quarantine.

 How will criteria for "close contacts" for the purpose of contact tracing be redefined to more accurately reflect the Delta variant's higher viral load and faster infection rate?

 We will continue to follow the guidelines put forth by the CDC and the Commonwealth of Massachusetts.